-You must have noticed Crash Barrier or Steel Barrier along the high-speed motorways or national road, but do you know why road restraint system is so important for our modern motorways?
+You must have noticed Crash barriers or Steel barriers along the high-speed motorways or national road, but do you know why a road restraint system is so important for our modern motorways?

 Please read this blog for details.

 Road Restraint Systems (RRS) are an indispensable element of modern road infrastructure and establish as one of the most important life-saving devices.
 Road Restraint Systems can also provide the indirect benefit of protection for road workers at places of frequent maintenance intervention where temporary working methods would otherwise require the installation of physical barriers.

 RRS are expensive assets and also, and they need regular maintenance every time they are hit by a vehicle and dislodged moderately or significantly.
 So, It’s very important to understand when you actually need a road restraint system.

 For low-speed urban streets where vehicular movements are controlled by Traffic Signal Operation, RRS is not warranted in most cases with an exception like significant embankments and proximity of vulnerable poles from the road edge, etc. The requirement of the road restraint system comes from a comprehensive RRS appraisal process.